A look at the Senate immigration billJune 28, 2013 @ 12:42 am

 _New protections would crack down on companies that use H-1B visas to train workers in the U.S. only to ship them back overseas.

-_Immigrants with certain extraordinary abilities, such as professors and researchers, multinational executives and athletes, would be exempted from green-card limits.
+_Immigrants with certain extraordinary abilities, such as professors, researchers, multinational executives and athletes, would be exempted from existing green-card limits.
+So would graduates of U.S. universities with job offers and degrees in science, technology, engineering or math.

 _A startup visa would be made available to foreign entrepreneurs seeking to come to the U.S. to start a company.

-_A new merit visa, capped at 250,000 a year, would award points to prospective immigrants based on their education, employment, length of residence in the U.S. and other considerations.
+_A new merit visa, for a maximum of 250,000 people a year, would award points to prospective immigrants based on their education, employment, length of residence in the U.S. and other considerations.
 Those with the most points would earn the visas.

 _The bill would eliminate the government's Diversity Visa Lottery Program, which randomly awards 55,000 visas to immigrants from countries with historically low rates of immigration to the United States, so that more visas can be awarded for employment and merit ties.